grncdr/streams/Examples.md

 - A `resume` method that starts the flow of data.
 - A `pause` method that pauses the flow of the data.
-- A `close` method that sends an advisory signal to stop the flow of data
+- A `close` method that closes the source.
 - A `ondata` handler that fires when new data is pushed from the source
 - A `onend` handler that fires when the source has no more data
 - A `onerror` handler that fires when the source signals an error getting data.